 Private Password Manager makes it ultra-convenient to remember all of your passwords and keep them securely.
 It allows you to create a master passcode which you can easily remember and hence be able to log into any website quickly.
 Just in case, you don’t want even master passcode, use your fingerprint.

 The built-in browser lets you auto-fill username and passwords quickly.
 To offer the required safeguard to your passwords, it encrypts all them using AES-256-bit encryption system.
-You can keep the most secret in the hide list to access them with a bit easily.
+You can keep the most secret in the hide list to access them with a bit easier.
 There is also a self-destructive feature to let you easily clean up the entire data when your account is attacked.